 The following WAAS application accelerators are available:

 •CIFS—Accelerates CIFS traffic exchanged with a remote file server.
-For more information, see the "File Services for Desktop Applications" section on page 1-7.
+For more information, see the "File Services for Desktop Applications" section.

 •NFS—Accelerates Network File System (NFS) version 3 traffic exchanged with a remote file server.
 Secure NFS traffic is not accelerated.